TheDiffi/dndMusicPlayer/README.md

 The Goal of this Project is simplifying playing, pausing and especially switching music down to the press of a single button.

 ## How to use
-- clone / download the repository
+- download the repository and extract the files into a folder
 - make sure you have node.js installed, otherwise download it it under https://nodejs.org/en/download/
 - open a command line in the folder where the repository is located
   - (follow [this tutorial](https://www.youtube.com/watch?v=bgSSJQolR0E) if you don't know how )